roshantaneja/School_Notes/80_Learning_Education/81_High_School/81.10 Junior_Year/81.13_AP_Language/0_Anthropocene/Review - Pomegranates.md

 			- We made a bowl of seeds, after 30 minutes of whacking
 			- It was gone in 5 minutes.
 	- The next year, 4 of our 6 pomegranates had been eaten by squirrels.
-		- My grandfather and I purchased a huge net, and covered the entire tree (which stood at about 7 feet tall at this point)
+		- My grandfather and I purchased a huge net and covered the entire tree (which stood at about 7 feet tall at this point)
-		-
+	- by 2018